 AE with Mikey

-Mikey Borup is the youtube star among the tutorial creators.
-While many After Effects tutorials on youtube have poor quality, this is definitely not the case for Mikey's training.
+Mikey Borup is the third YouTubeer you have to mention when it comes to After Effects.
+While many After Effects tutorials on YouTube have poor quality, this is definitely not the case for Mikey's training.
 It is not without reason that he is presenting at the After Effects World Conference already the second time.

 Although it is mostly known for his After Effects scripts and plugins, Aescripts also publishes tutorials from time to time.
 Although the tutorials come from lots of different authors, the quality is constantly on a high level.
 Most of the tutorials are short and to the point, which is a very good thing.
 My personal favorite is the Animade Sketchycles tutorial which does not only teach creative content, but also presents it in a pretty creative way.